gjudilla/SVG-logo-maker/README.md

 ## Installation

 Clone the repository and install the necessary dependencies by typing in "npm install" in the command line.
+You will need to download programs and packages such as Node.js, Jest and Inquirer.js (version 8.2.4).

 ## Usage